Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Results and Discussion

-Fig.\ref{Fig:Velocity} presents velocity magnitudes at the inlets during the full cycle of the M2 tidal wave.
-It is worth noting, that the velocity magnitudes at the Faro-Olh\~ao inlet are similar to the maximum velocities at the inlet reported by Salles \emph{et al.} in \cite{salles_etal_2005}.
 In the developed model for the western circulation cell, the Anc\~ao inlet is shallow and dries up during the low tide; this fact explains the lack of flow at the inlet during hours 0 to 2.
 Although the velocity magnitudes in the Anc\~ao inlet are comparable to the Faro-Olh\~ao inlet, due to the shallowness and narrowness of the Anc\~ao inlet, the total discharge through that inlet is relatively small compared to the much deeper and wider Faro-Olh\~ao inlet.
-Finally, the velocity magnitudes at the natural Armona inlet are similar to the values presented by Dias \emph{et al.} in \cite{dias_etal_2009} with peak values between 0.6 and 0.7 $\text{ms}^{-1}$.
+Finally, the velocity magnitudes at the natural Armona inlet are similar to the values presented by Dias \emph{et al.} (see Figure 6 in \cite{dias_etal_2009}), with peak values between 0.6 and 0.7 $\text{ms}^{-1}$.
+While the overall trend and velocity magnitudes match well with past published model results, a one-to-one comparison is not trivial as the aforementioned model results were performed and published more than a decade ago.
+The Ria Formosa area and its inlets are highly dynamic and constantly changing thereby making comparisons beyond overall trends and magnitudes not feasible.
 As observed in the water wave simulation in the Faro-Olh\~ao inlet, the velocity distribution around the inlet varies between the simulations completed with the Green-Naghdi and nonlinear shallow water equations.
 Therefore, a simulation using the shallow water hydro-sediment morphodynamic model has been run for the western circulation cell.
 Since the sediment entrainment and deposition rates, as well as the bed load flux values are dependent of the flow velocity, it is expected that the net erosion and deposition results will vary between the simulations.
-The net erosion and deposition results obtained after 2 day simulations with the dispersive wave and shallow water hydro-sediment-morphodynamic models are presented in Fig.\ref{Fig:net_sediment}.
+The net erosion and deposition results obtained after 2 day simulations with the dispersive wave and shallow water hydro-sediment-morphodynamic models are presented in Fig.~\ref{Fig:net_sediment}.
 It is evident that the velocity distribution differences, in particular, the way eddies are formed in the ebb flow jet of the Faro-Olh\~ao inlet, have led to the variations in the net erosion and deposition values.
-The dispersive term of the developed hydro-sediment-morphodynamic model introduces terms into the hydrodynamic part of the model that are $O(\mu^2)$ consistent with the incompressible Euler equations.
-If these terms have a significant influence on the flow parameters, e.g. if wave dispersion effects are prevalent in water wave regimes, then using the developed model will provide a facility to capture effects the dispersive term has both on hydrodynamics, as well as sediment transport and bed morphodynamics.